 The easy answer is yes!
 Overbite teeth can be fixed with removable aligner braces like Invisalign in most moderate cases.
 The price for Invisalign overbite correction is a little higher than metal braces, but treatment may be quicker and is a lot less obvious to other people.

-To check your eligibility for Invisalign treatment, take a minute to complete a free Smile Assessment.
+To check your eligibility for Invisalign treatment, take a minute to complete a free Smile Assessment or book an appointment with an Invisalign dentist near you.

 Can you fix an overbite naturally?